-This was the salad that accompanied the 1963 Thanksgiving menu that you can read about here, here and here.
+This was the salad that accompanied the 1963 Thanksgiving menu that you can read about here, here, and here.
 I did not grow up eating this salad.
 This was another dish that in my young mind sound so fancy and complicated.
-Surely a salad link to such a high class hotel had to have such elevated ingredients.
+Surely a salad linked to such a high-class hotel had to have such elevated ingredients.
 When I found out what went into the salad, I was amazed at the very basic ingredients used quite like my surprise over chicken Divan.

 Who and where was Waldorf Salad created?

 The recipe was created by the maitre d’hotel Oscar Tschirky at the Waldorf-Astoria Hotel in New York City in 1893.
 It was served at a supper for 1,500 society folks from Boston, Baltimore, Philadelphia, and of course New York which celebrated the opening of the famed hotel which at the time was just called the Waldorf Hotel.

 What ingredients are in Waldorf Salad?

 The original recipe only called for apples, and celery to be mixed with mayonnaise.
 Others say the original recipe also included grapes but that is contradicted by Oscar’s own cookbook that was published in 1896.
 Grapes were however the first addition that started to be added to the recipe.
 Sometime by the 1920s, walnuts had been added to the salad.
 No one knows when people started adding marshmallows into the mix but was most likely sometime after the 1930s.
 Today the recipe is usually chopped apple, celery, grapes, and walnuts with a mayonnaise dressing.